-Placement tests are scheduled during the week preceding new student orientation.
+Placement tests in Math and English are administered to ensure students are placed in a course corresponding with the skill and knowledge level.
 Testing schedule information is provided to all students who are required to take them following receipt of their application.
-The test is administered through the office of College Preparation and Academic Support Services.
-Test performance results are shared with students as part of the course placement and advising process, and are subsequently maintained along with performance results in pre-college courses as part of each student's record in accordance with the College's Record Retention Schedule.
+The test is administered through the Registry and Enrolment Management Office.
+Test performance results are shared with students as part of the course placement and advising process and are subsequently maintained as part of each student's record in accordance with the Registry's Record Retention Schedule.